YuraGolinsky/TravelersAssistant-Telegrambot/README.md

 Instruction
 Starting the bot: When you first interact with the bot, it greets you and prompts you to choose a city to travel to.
 This can be done by clicking on the buttons with the names of the cities or on the "Traveler's Assistant ℹ️" button for more information about the bot.
-Selecting a city: After selecting a city, you will receive information about hotels, restaurants, shops and interesting places in that city.
+Selecting a city: After selecting a city, you will receive information about hotels, restaurants, shops and interesting places in that city.
 The bot will also send you the geographic coordinates of that location and information about the weather in that city.
 Help: If you have a question or need help, you can use the /help command or simply write the word "help" in your message.
 The bot will send you instructions on how to use its features.
 Additional commands: In addition to the /help command, you can use the /start command to select the city again.
 The bot will also send you a message that it's active again, along with buttons to select a city, when you first start chatting with it.